felipe-duarte/advanced-integration-labs/readme.md

 How to build solutions
 --
-Solution deployments are done into Karaf.
+Solution deployments done into Karaf.

-First we need to create our queues into Fuse Console (http://127.0.0.1:8181/) Go into ActiveMQ tab
+First we need to create our queues into Fuse Console (http://127.0.0.1:8181/).
+Login with admin/admin credentials, click into ActiveMQ tab and create following queues:

- Create queues: q.empi.deim.in, q.empi.nextgate.dlq, q.empi.nextgate.out and q.empi.transform.dlq
+*q.empi.deim.in,
+*q.empi.nextgate.dlq,
+*q.empi.nextgate.out
+*q.empi.transform.dlq

 Subprojects
 ---
-Under core/
+Solutions are given under core/ directory of the project

 inbound
 ---